 - Nausea

-One of the most severe immediate effects of fentanyl use is respiratory depression.
-This potentially life-threatening side effect can require immediate medical attention.
-The balance between the sought-after effects and the dangerous side effects is delicate, underscoring the need for careful and monitored use.
+One of the worst immediate effects of fentanyl is slowed breathing.
+This is a life-threatening side effect that needs immediate medical attention.
+The balance between desired effects and dangerous side effects is fragile, showing the need for careful, monitored use.

 Signs of Fentanyl Intoxication

-Recognizing the signs of fentanyl intoxication is crucial for users and those around them.
-Common signs include drowsiness, confusion, and constricted pupils, which may suggest that an individual has taken fentanyl.
+It is vital to recognize the signs of fentanyl intoxication for users and others nearby.
+Common signs include sleepiness, confusion, and very small pupils.
+These signs may mean a person has taken fentanyl.

-However, more severe symptoms can signal a potential fentanyl overdose.
-These can include:
+However, more serious symptoms can point to a possible fentanyl overdose.
+These include:

 - Unconsciousness